Ravi loves writing within the realm of relationships, history, and the bizarre—where boundaries are blurred and possibilities are immense.

-America’s greatest spy was not an American.
-He was a Russian who worked for America for 25 years.
+Yes, He was a Russian who worked for America for 25 years.

 And he was called by interesting names, Top Hat, Bourbon, Donald, Roam, and so on.
-And the important point was the voluminous information he brought along with him in every visit to the CIA headquarters at Langley.
+And the important point was the voluminous information he brought along with him on every visit to the CIA headquarters at Langley.
 As an officer rightly said.

 "It was like Christmas and Santa Claus had something for everybody.”

 As per Time magazine, from 1961 to 1980, Polyakov supplied the CIA with 25 file drawers' worth of secrets.
-There were names of US military officers working for the Soviet Union, information about hardening China-Soviet relations, Technical data on Soviet-made antitank missiles, and even clandestine military deals done by the Soviet Union to rogue countries.
+There were names of US military officers working for the Soviet Union, information about hardening China-Soviet relations, technical data on Soviet-made antitank missiles, and even clandestine military deals done by the Soviet Union to rogue countries.
 And he was not only fearless but he was well positioned within the Soviet army intelligence GRU and one of the highest-ranking officers to spy for America.

 Double agent Dmitri Polyakov was America's most valuable asset against the Soviets until one day he completely fell off the espionage map.

 And the first report of his death came when US president Ronald Reagen made a historic visit to Moscow in 1987 to sign a new nuclear disarmament treaty.
-When he asked about the possibility of a spy swap between the two countries and pardoning of Dmitri Polyakov, Soviet general secretary Mikhail Gorbachev had said simply.
+When he asked about the possibility of a spy swap between the two countries and the pardoning of Dmitri Polyakov, Soviet general secretary Mikhail Gorbachev had said simply.

 “We executed Donald two months back.”

 Already in 1986, he was arrested by the KGB, put on trial, and sentenced to death for treason.
-And it was only years later in 2001, America came to know that former FBI agent Robert Hanssen was the person who betrayed Polyakov to his Russian bosses.
+And it was only years later in 2001, that America came to know that former FBI agent Robert Hanssen was the person who betrayed Polyakov to his Russian bosses.

 Polyakov was born in Ukraine in 1921.
 He was a son of a bookkeeper and an unremarkable person, unlike anything that is expected from a spy.
 He was a dutiful father who doted on his children and had carpentry and fishing as hobbies in his spare time.
 After serving in World War II, he was recruited by the GRU, the USSR’s military intelligence agency where he gradually rose to the ranks fairly quickly to reach the colonel level.